 Q383: I have been the victim of road rage what will the police do?

-If you are involved in one of the more serious incidents and the incident is ongoing and you are in fear for your safety then call 999.
+If you have been pushed, punched, kicked or received a genuine threat of violence, we would suggest you report the matter to the local police.
+If the incident is ongoing and you are in fear for your safety call 999.

 If your vehicle has been deliberately damaged then this may constitute the offence of criminal damage.
 You should report such incidents to your local police.